 Database Autonomy Service (DAS) provides the automatic performance scaling feature.
 During peak hours, DAS automatically scales up a database instance to handle peak-hour traffic and ensure business stability.
 DAS monitors the CPU utilization of the database instance in real time.
-If the CPU utilization per unit of time decreases, DAS automatically scales down the database instance.
+If the CPU utilization per unit time decreases, DAS automatically scales down the database instance.
 This topic describes how to enable the automatic performance scaling feature.

 - The Enable Autonomy Service switch is turned on for the database instance for which you want to enable the automatic performance scaling.
 For more information, see Autonomy center.

-You enable the automatic performance scaling feature for a database instance in DAS.
-During peak hours, DAS automatically scales up the instance.
-This operation doubles the read/write throughput and lowers the CPU utilization from more than 90% to 25%.
+If you use DAS to enable automatic performance scaling for a database instance, DAS automatically scales up the instance.
+This operation doubles the read/write throughput and lowers the CPU utilization from higher than 90% to 25%.
 This allows the instance to run under heavy load for nearly 10 consecutive hours.
-After the read and write traffic decreases and the CPU utilization drops to less than 25%, DAS automatically scales down the instance to the original specification.
+After the traffic decreases and the CPU utilization drops to lower than 25%, DAS automatically scales down the instance specifications to those before the scale-up.

 - Log on to the DAS console.